Alcohol Intake Calculator

 Which is healthier, beer or sake?

-Total intake is more important than type.
-However, sake has higher alcohol content, so the same volume results in higher intake.
+The total amount consumed is more important than the type.
+However, sake has a higher alcohol content, so the same volume can lead to higher intake.

 QUESTION 6